FlavScents AInsights Entry for Green Hexanal (CAS: 5435-64-3)

 3. Natural Occurrence & Formation

 Green hexanal naturally occurs in a variety of plants and fruits, including apples, bananas, and tomatoes.
 It is formed through the enzymatic oxidation of linoleic acid, a common fatty acid in plant tissues.
-This process often occurs during the breakdown of plant cells, such as when leaves are crushed or fruits are cut.
-Due to its natural occurrence, green hexanal can be labeled as a "natural flavor" or "natural fragrance" in products, depending on the source and extraction method.
+This process often occurs during the mechanical disruption of plant cells, such as cutting or crushing, which explains its association with the scent of freshly cut grass.
+Green hexanal is considered a natural flavor and fragrance compound, aligning with "natural" designations in regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs